The-SMTSci/FlexSpec1/docs/source/serial.rst

 .. figure:: images/Bokeh1Hack.png
    :scale: 75%

-   The Bokeh widget uses a "has-a" relationship to one or more FlexServers.
-The FlexServer may be local to same machine or remote.
+   The Bokeh widget uses a "has-a" relationship to one or more PostmasterServers.
+The PostmasterServer may be local to same machine or remote.
 The message is passed to any subclass -- here a FlexSerial class which owns the interface to it's local machines serial port where Arduino/other SBMs reside.

 ..
     -----------------------------------------------------------------------------